jeffersonpp/widget/README.md

-# sample-widget
+# Widget

-A sample using react and bootstrap.
-It is just a widget with scroll drag
+A react and bootstrap widget.

-I made this project with NodeJS and ReactJS (create-react-app).